 You also might see a slash used to separate a pair of opposites, like this:

 pass/fail, and/or, he/she

-This use is discouraged in formal writing.
-Use “pass or fail” instead.
+But this use is discouraged in formal writing.
+The more formal “pass or fail” should be used instead.
 Avoid “and/or”; make up your mind.
 While sexist language should be avoided, “he/she” isn’t a good way to do that.
 Either change to a non-gender plural such as “they” or rephrase the sentence.